maueroats/teaching/content/intermediate-cs/ch22a/81-rec-quiz.md

 description: "First quiz on recursion: reciprocal-squares, blank-vowels, hollow-diagonal."
 ---

+You may use the Picturing Programs textbook and the blog to look up functions th at you do not know.
+Do not consult any other programs written by you or anyone else.
+(No old homework, Stack Overflow, etc.)

+Use `define/contract` and have at least two check expects for each function.

 1. `reciprocal-squares`: number(start) number(end) -> number.
 Find the sum of `1/n^2` for every `n` between `start` and `end` (including both).

     |start|end|sum  |